uktrade/four-key-metrics/README.md

 Note on tests not appearing in vscode
 A common reason for this is that you're trying to run tests with dependencies.
 If this is the case, you can select your interpreter by running ctrl/cmd + shift + p and searching Python: Select Interpreter, then selecting the correct interpreter.

+## Data structure
+Jenkins returns a list of all builds for a project.
+The list of builds is checked against GitHub commits to calculate lead times.